jamf/ol/api/Resources_for_Jamf_API_developers.md

 ##  Software Development Kits ("SDKs"), Wrapper Functions, and Application Templates

-Some developer may prefer to code entirely from scratch because they alreaday have generic libraries they like to use when interfacing with APIs, or because they want to learn by doing, or because they prefer not to introduce external code into their projects.
-But many developers find that starting with a purpose-built  code library cuts their development time and makes their solutions more consistent and reliable.
+Some developers prefer to code entirely from scratch because they alreaday have generic libraries they like to use when interfacing with APIs, or because they want to learn by doing, or because they prefer not to introduce external code into their projects.
+But most developers find that starting with a purpose-built code library cuts their development time significantly and makes their solutions more consistent and reliable.

 There is no "best" approach.
 Developers working with Jamf APIs range from highly-sophisocated software engineers through beginners who are just starting with simple shell scripts.
-Each of the solutions listed below seeks to solve a different set of problems and may go about it in different ways.
+The main difference in the solutions listed below is their programming language.
+They may address things in different ways and have some different features, but they have a lot in common as far as what they're trying to help us accomplish.
 A few examples of things that an SDK can handle for you include:

 - Authentication -- Exchanging an API key and secret for an access token.
 Most of these libraries will take care of making sure the token is kept current and added to any API calls made by your program.
 - Simplified pagination -- Some API endpoints could use a technique called *Pagination* to break very large blobs of data up into managaable chunks that are delivered to the client one page at a time.
 Many SDKs will provide a tool to take care of making all the sequential page calls needed to retrieve a full result set.